Find a Cheaper Electricity Provider and Save Money in 2025!

 As well as enforcing consumer protection laws, the CCPC also provides a range of services that are useful to consumers.

 On the customer-related part of the CCPC homepage, you will find a number of sections tailored to helping customers understand where they stand in each market and situation.
-Here’s a list of the sections you can find:

 • Money Hub

-Guides on how to handle personal finances as well as explanations of different financial products such as loans and mortgages (as well as loan and mortgage calculators).
-They also offer advice on pensions and debt as well as how to save on energy bills and compare providers!
+Guides on how to handle personal finances, as well as explanations of different financial products such as loans and mortgages (as well as loan and mortgage calculators).
+They also offer advice on pensions and debt, as well as how to save on energy bills and compare providers!

 • Housing

-Helping customers to understand the process of buying and selling a house as well as how to avoid rental scams.
+Helping customers to understand the process of buying and selling a house, as well as how to avoid rental scams.
 They also inform customers about home insurance.

 • Cars

 Providing information on buying cars as well as what insurance you will need to buy.
-The CCPC also helps with knowing what your rights are in regards to crashed cars and what to do with contaminated fuel.
+The CCPC also helps with knowing what your rights are in regard to crashed cars and what to do with contaminated fuel.

 • Shopping